gmanio/ng2-youtube/README.md

 [ View ] : (https://gman.io/youtube)

+This is no more using webpack for develop environment due to the reason that related dependencies. <br>

 It is a good guidance for using Youtube API with angular2 framework. <br>

+> Dev Environment : SystemJS <br>
+> Build Environment : Angular Ahead Of Time Compilation

 powered by Angular2 + webpack

 > GmanPark @ 2016